zibb03/YOLO-LLM/README.md

 YOLO-LLM
 --
-Comparison between YOLO + LLM and Multimodal LLM
+Code for comparison between YOLO + LLM and Multimodal LLM

+Could be run on Hugging face